nikhilbarge/shopping-cart/README.md

 All Api for Inventory, Cart, logout will required access_token to be passed in header or as query param (access_token)

 Build:

 	update repository details in ./Makefile and use following command to generate build and push image to docker repo
  	command: make all

 Deployment:

- user can use helm chart to deploy shopping-cart app on cluster. deploy example:
-    navigate to deploy/shopping-cart and use following command to deploy shopping-cart app helm install shopingcart -n=cart ./ uninstall example:
+	navigate to "shopping-cart/deploy/shopping-cart/" and use following command to deploy shopping-cart app

+	deploy example:
+ 		helm install shopingcart -n=cart ./
+ 	uninstall example:
         	helm delete shopingcart -n=cart